-- 1. Static Power This value is family and die-size dependent and is estimated at the design level (at this time all die sizes for each family have the same static power). - 2.
-Dynamic Power: This value is a summation of the dynamic power consumed by each element of the design (nets, modules, IOs, RAM, FIFO, PLL, etc.).
+- Static Power: This value is family and die-size dependent and is estimated at the design level.
+SmartPower provides only the STATIC power consumption of the array. - Dynamic Power: This value is a summation of the dynamic power consumed by each element of the design (nets, modules, I/Os, RAM, FIFO, PLL, etc.).